provenance-io/provwallet-swift/README.md

 ## Deploying CocoaPod

-> NOTE: Xcode 12.5 and Swift 5.4 are required to build this project.
-Until SwiftNIO is updated for Swift 5.5 and
-> Xcode 13.0, Xcode 12 and the related command line tools must be used.

 The `ProvWallet.podspec` spec defines the CocoaPods pod specification for the `ProvWallet` CocoaPod.
 To build and deploy the `provwallet-swift` to the CocoaPods refer to the CocoaPods guide: https://guides.cocoapods.org/making/getting-setup-with-trunk.html